Last Updated on October 5, 2022

 I like using the older recipe as a salve for my face, and I like using this new recipe for my lips.
 This homemade lip balm recipe is faster, uses fewer ingredients, and I think it’s better!

 I hope everyone who took some home on Saturday is enjoying theirs.

 When you use so few ingredients, it’s very important that they’re high quality.
 You’ve heard me talk extensively about Amphora Nueva.

 They’re my favorite bulk store, and they were kind enough to donate a bottle of their lemon olive oil for the workshop.
 The lemon is my favorite for DIY products!

 If you are in the Bay Area – you have to go check them out.
 You will not be disappointed!

 5 minutes active, overnight inactive

-Over a double broiler bring the the cocoa butter down to liquid.
+Over a double broiler, melt the cocoa butter down to liquid.
 Stir in the olive oil, pour into tins, and let cool on the counter overnight.

 You could easily put this in the freezer for it to harden quickly, but it may not be stable.
-Which just means it may melt very fast and the consistency might fluctuate.
+This just means it may melt very fast and the consistency might fluctuate.

 This is so much easier than dealing with beeswax!
 If you’ve ever tried to wash dishes after using beeswax – you know.